map showing location of St. Martins

 bullet Scenic Mary's Point Loop

--Shipyard Heritage Park &
+-Shipyard Heritage Park and

 Anderson Hollow Lighthouse